abhishekarya1/myblog/content/post/2018-09-09-sketch-2-code.md

 ![Workflow](/img/s2c/s2c_workflow.jpg)
 **Image: Sketch2Code Workflow**

-It utilizes cloud computing with the Azure Platform via Azure Cloud Platform and Azure Cloud AI Services.
+It utilizes cloud computing with the Azure Platform via the Azure Cloud Platform and Azure Cloud AI Services.

 ![Architecture Diagram](/img/s2c/s2c_cloud.jpg)
 **Image: Sketch2Code Architecture Diagram**

 The model identifies the basic HTML elements such as buttons, labels and text boxes, allowing it to predict when those elements are present in any given image.
-It also can recognise handwritten text within the boxes to create a fully formed app or a webpage
+It also can recognize handwritten text within the boxes to create a fully formed app or a webpage

 The best part about the application is that the code is extractable not just in HTML but also in XAML and UWP (Universal Windows Platform).
-So you can get the codes from scratch and use it any way to create your own applications.
+So you can get the codes from scratch and use it anyway to create your own applications.

 ## Let's test it